bio-phys/VantHoffFittting/README.md

 ## Try without installation

-Click this [link](https://jabuller.pages.mpcdf.de/vanthofffitting) to try the `pipeline_example.ipynb` notebook in a cloud environment.
+Click this [link](https://jabuller.pages.mpcdf.de/vanthofffitting) to run the `pipeline_example.ipynb` notebook in a cloud environment.

 You can either analyze the data sets found in `examples/mock_data/` or upload your own.
 The interactive session is only temporary and files will be deleted after termination (File -> Shut Down).